Student-FastDev/MeM/README.md

 ### Prerequisites

 To run this program, you need a C++ development environment.
-The game is compatible with most operating systems (Windows, Linux, macOS).
+The game is compatible with most operating systems (Windows, Linux).
 The setup depends on your system, but generally, you will need:

 - A **C++ compiler** (e.g., g++, clang, or Visual Studio).
 - A terminal or command-line interface to compile and run the program.